Index Page Last Updated: 16 Feb 2024

 - Never break in while a mobile is being run down the net.
 The controller will ask for check-ins at the end of the list.
-See the first comment above.
+See the comment point 2 above.

 - Do not ask a mobile about the square.
 The net controller will give the square at the beginning and end of the list.

 - Each net member is allowed two attempts at exchanging reports with the station being run down.
 If this proves unsuccessful, the station will be allowed a further attempt at the end of the list.
+Signal reports must be received without assistance.
+Assistance includes on the air QSPs, relays by any other means (e.g. phone, email, texts etc.), and the use of repeaters, satellites, remote SDR receivers and remote station operation.
 It is quite important to stick to this on a busy net with several mobiles.
 Often a mobile has to get somewhere, sometimes for business, sometimes for pleasure.
 They don't want to wait around.
 The net controller may use their discretion to allow further attempts on a less busy net, if it is OK with the mobile.
 Please remember that the more attempts that are allowed, the more likely it is that the report will be obtained by chance.